Brett Favre Says He Has Parkinson’s, Likely From Countless Concussions

 Hello!

-Brett Favre, former star quarterback for the Green Bay Packers, disclosed Tuesday that he was recently diagnosed with Parkinson's disease, The New York Times reports, likely caused by thousands of concussions he suffered through his long career.
+Brett Favre, the former star quarterback for the Green Bay Packers, disclosed on Tuesday that he was recently diagnosed with Parkinson’s disease, The New York Times reports.
+He believes the condition likely stems from the thousands of concussions he sustained throughout his long career.

-"Sadly, I also lost an investment in a company that I believed was developing a breakthrough concussion drug I thought would help others," he said during the hearing, as reported by NYT.
-"And I’m sure you’ll understand, while it’s too late for me because I’ve recently been diagnosed with Parkinson’s, this is also a cause dear to my heart."
+“Sadly, I also lost an investment in a company that I believed was developing a breakthrough concussion drug I thought would help others,” Favre said during the hearing.
+“And I’m sure you’ll understand, while it’s too late for me because I’ve recently been diagnosed with Parkinson’s, this is also a cause dear to my heart.”

-"Concussions happen all the time," Favre said during the radio segment.
-"You get tackled and your head hits the turf, you see flashes of light or ringing in your ears but you're able to play — that's a concussion."
+“Concussions happen all the time,” Favre said.
+“You get tackled and your head hits the turf, you see flashes of light or ringing in your ears but you’re able to play — that’s a concussion.”

 “So, based on that, [I’ve suffered] thousands,” he added.
 “Had to be, because every time my head hit the turf, there was ringing or stars going, flash bulbs… but I was still able to play.”